gak/pycallgraph/docs/examples/regexp_grouped.rst

 Regular Expressions (Grouped)
 ===================

 See how a regular expression is constructed and matched.
 The example also shows the comparison between creating a regular expression object before matching, versus matching a "new" regular expression every iteration.
+See also :ref:`regexp_ungrouped_example`.

 Source Code
 -----------